-Conceive of the brain having two regions- one responsible for sexual orientation and the other for gender-typical behavior.
+Conceive of the brain having two regions- one responsible for sexual orientation and the other for gender-typical behaviour.
 If both the regions are masculinized, the fetus becomes a heterosexual male.

-If only the ‘sexual orientation’ region is masculinized, the fetus becomes a heterosexual male with feminine behavior because his brain region for gender-typical behavior remains female.
+If only the ‘sexual orientation’ region is masculinized, the fetus becomes a heterosexual male with feminine behaviour because his brain region for gender-typical behaviour remains female.

-Similarly, if the body is masculinized but both the brain regions described above aren’t, the fetus may become a homosexual male (with a sexual orientation similar to heterosexual females) with feminine behavior.
+Similarly, if the body is masculinized but both the brain regions described above aren’t, the fetus may become a homosexual male (with a sexual orientation similar to heterosexual females) with feminine behaviour.

-The last possibility is that the body and brain region responsible for gender-typical behavior are both masculinized but not the sexual orientation region, producing a gay person with a masculine body and behavior.
+The last possibility is that the body and brain region responsible for gender-typical behaviour are both masculinized but not the sexual orientation region, producing a gay person with a masculine body and behaviour.
 This is why gay bodybuilders who’re also engineers exist.

 Same is true for women.
 They can be lesbians and feminine at the same time, even though it seems counter-intuitive.